avmonte/forthpy/README.md

 # forthcompilerpy

-An on-going project for CS130: Computer Organization class at American University of Armenia, Fall 2022
+A project for CS130: Computer Organization class at American University of Armenia, Fall 2022

 Author: Gevorg Nersesian